Let’s admit it!

 Cost per Acquisition (CPA) – Cost per Acquisition (CPA) is the amount of money you are spending on each conversion.
 Since, it is a cost based metric hence lower is always better.

 Cost per Acquisition (CPA) = Spend / Conversions

-- Inbound link – A link which is pointing out from a specific website to your site is an inbound link.
-High Quality and Highly relevant inbound links have profound importance in terms of SEO perspective.
+Inbound link – A link which is pointing out from a specific website to your site is an inbound link.
+High Quality and Highly relevant inbound links have a greater number of importance in terms of SEO perspective.

 Keyword Density = (no. of times a keyword is used/ total no. of words) x 100